graezykev/dev-container/README.md

 ## Steps for Dev Containers

-I have several guides on how to set up and use Dev Container, check out one by one!
+I have several guides on how to set up and use Dev Container, check them out one by one!

 - Part 1: Basic Setups and Usage
 - Part 2: Image, Features, Workspace, Environment Variables